zenstackhq/zenstack-docs/blog/llm-acl/index.md

 image: ./cover.png
 ---

-# Using LLM For SQL Query Is Cool.
+# Using AI to Generate Database Query Is Cool.
 But What About Access Control?

 ![Cover Image](cover.png)